 Why You Should Care About NSF-Certified Melamine

-When melamine dinnerware is NSF-certified, you can rest assured that the products you’re using are safe in terms of durability, design, and the ability to be thoroughly sanitized.
+When melamine dinnerware is NSF-certified, you can rest assured you're using safe products in terms of durability, design, and the ability to be thoroughly sanitized.
 On top of that, NSF-certified melamine dinnerware ensures the product is made from pure melamine, which means it does not have harmful additives.

 Low-quality melamine can affect foodservice operations in terms of durability.
 Some manufacturers will incorporate additives to stretch their products resulting in less sturdy melamine.
 For operators, that means they'll need to replace their plateware more often, which costs extra money in the long-term.

-Further, melamine dinnerware that lacks an NSF certification may have design flaws that increase their chance of breaking if dropped.
-Or, it may have 90° angles instead of the smooth surfaces required by NSF where bacteria can grow.
-All of these issues are avoided with official NSF certification.
+Further, melamine dinnerware lacking NSF certification may have design flaws that increase their chance of breaking if dropped.
+Or, it may have 90° angles where bacteria can grow instead of the smooth surfaces required by NSF.
+Certification avoids these issues.

 Again, because the majority of melamine dinnerware manufacturers are overseas, NSF certification holds them to American health and safety standards.
 These standards are upheld through regular, unannounced factory visits.
-The entire facility, from the raw materials to the overall manufacturing process to the final product, must meet and continue to maintain NSF standards.
+The entire facility, from the raw materials to the overall manufacturing process to the final product must meet and maintain NSF standards.